Jeep Hydroboost Braking System

 What you will need to provide:

 Fluid.
 What kind you ask.
 Different people will tell you different things.
 GM, whose vehicles this system is used on, recommends GM Power Steering Fluid, Part No. 1050017, but other brands of “power steering fluid” will also work.
-The Chilton Jeep Manual recommends DEXRON II automatic transmission fluid.
-Others will recommend Type F automatic transmission fluid.
+Using a higher grade will withstand the heat better.
 The choice is yours, any of the above will work fine.
-(Hint, if you have an automatic transmission, you could get away with carrying only one type of spare fluid to cover both.)

 How much fluid will you need?
 If you are doing a full blown system, a Hydroboost, new power steering pump, a new steering box, a cooler, and a filter, you will need approximately 3 quarts.